It was starting to seem like summer would never end, Tuesday a storm

 bank to the edge of thistle field and the track we followed in.
 From here it’s a short walk past Hamilton

-Cemetery and back to the truck.
+Cemetery back to the truck.
 Although

 we fought with some rough jungle conditions, we

 still had a great time on this our first hike of the season.
-About half the time on the old volunteer road
+About half the time on old volunteer road

 and the other half a bushwhack, today we hiked just over 3 miles with an elevation gain of just 217 feet.